Was Ben Affleck’s Rehab Stay Why He Stepped Down From Directing ‘The Batman’?

 Meanwhile, Radar Online is reporting that Dr. Drew Pinsky believes Affleck’s decision to come clean might help millions of people who suffer from alcoholism.
 During an interview with Jenny Hutt, Dr. Drew said that more people should approach addiction like Affleck and not be afraid to talk about the issue.

 This marks Affleck’s second time in rehab.
-At age 28, Affleck enrolled in the treatment center, Promises, Malibu, to get help for alcoholism.
+At age 28, Affleck enrolled in the treatment center Promises in Malibu to get help for alcoholism.
 This is the same rehab facility that helped Britney Spears and Charlie Sheen.

 Whatever happens, it is clear that Affleck is happy to be home.
-In fact, Daily Mail released photos of Affleck’s latest outing with Samuel and he looks happier than he’s been in a long time.
+In fact, the Daily Mail released photos of Affleck’s latest outing with Samuel, and he looks happier than he’s been in a long time.
 The actor was seen carrying his son on his shoulders while wearing a jack and dark jeans.

 Tell us!
 Why do you think Ben Affleck chose to step down as director of The Batman?
 Let us know in the comments.